 Celestron Astromaster 130EQ

-Celestron Astromaster 130EQ is a Newtonian reflector that offers a bundle of top-quality optical components, high aperture and dual usability (suitable for both extraterrestrial and terrestrial operations) at a conveniently low price.
+Celestron Astromaster 130EQ is a Newtonian reflector that offers a bundle of top-quality optical components, high aperture, and dual usability (suitable for extraterrestrial and terrestrial operations) conveniently low price.

-Boasting an impressive aperture of 130mm (5.1inches) along with a highly useful magnification power of 260x, the technical details of this model is quite appealing.
-The sleek, compact design with Celestron’s German equatorial mounting system makes it easy to carry along and view movable objects in the sky.
+Boasting an impressive aperture of 130mm (5.1inches) and a highly usable magnification power of 260x, the technical details of this model is quite appealing.
+The sleek, compact design with Celestron’s German equatorial mounting system makes it easy to carry and view movable objects in the sky.

-Even though Celestron Astromaster 130EQ drew rave reviews from its users for its marvelous optics, many were left disappointed by the telescope mount and the tripod.
+Even though Celestron Astromaster 130EQ drew rave reviews from its users for its excellent optics, many were disappointed by the telescope mount and the tripod.